autumoswitzerland/autumo-beetroot/README.md

 Start the CRUD generator with the script `plant.sh` / `plant.bat` and follow the steps!

 The generator reads the entities in the database that is configured in `cfg/beetroot.cfg`, from which you can choose one or all!
-If you need another configuration file (e.g. with another database conenction), you can specify that configuration file as an argument in the shell / batch scripts above.
-PLANT supports the MySsql/MariaDB database at the moment; use such a DB during the app development and change to your desired target DB for production.
+If you need another configuration file (e.g. with another database connection), you can specify that configuration file as an argument in the shell / batch scripts above.
+PLANT supports the MySQL, MariaDB, H2, Oracle and PostgreSQL databases.

 **NOTE**: Entities for beetRoot MUST be named in plural form in the database, e.g.: tasks, users, cities, properties, cars, etc.